KP Coronavirus (COVID-19) Communications

 - Other Community-based Government Operations and Essential Functions that operate communications networks and maintain digital systems infrastructure supporting other critical government operations that include statements, clearing, and payment activities.

 The safety of our employees, clients, suppliers and all of our families remain of critical importance to us.
-At KP we are fortunate to be ISO 9001 certified as this practice helps provide guidance during times like these.
-Our Business Continuity Plan which includes a specific pandemic plan to help address the Coronavirus (COVID-19).
+At KP, our ISO 9001 certification helps provide a framework for a process-oriented approach during times like these.
+Our Business Continuity Plan includes a specific pandemic plan to help address the Coronavirus (COVID-19).
 This includes the following:

 - ISO 9001 business continuity / disaster risk management and contingency programs activated